selforganising/foundersandcoders/_posts/2014-04-29-appengine-command-line.md

     git clone https://github.com/GoogleCloudPlatform/appengine-helloworld-python.git

-In this case, it is the the App Engine Hello World app in Python.
+In this case, it is the App Engine Hello World app in Python.

 ####Run an App Engine application on this server